kunzel/soma/README.md

 soma
 ====

-A toolbox for managing Semantic Object Maps (SOMA).
+A toolbox for creating, maintaining, and querying Semantic Object Maps (SOMAs).
+SOMAs can include objects, regions of interest (ROI), and trajectories.

 Currently there are two modeling tools:

 - the SOMA object manager
 - the SOMA ROI manager (ROI = regions of interest)

 The SOMA manager for objects visualizes objects in RVIZ where the user can add, delete, move, and rotate them interactively.
 The SOMA manager for ROIs visualizes regions in RVIZ where the user can add, delete, and modify them.
 Both the object and the ROI configurations are immediately stored and updated in the ROS datacentre (MongoDB).

+Trajectories can be added to a SOMA using an import tool.
+These trajectories are generated from the output of the bayes_people_tracker in (strands_perception_people).

+A query service (ROS Service) allows a caller to extract a set of trajectories based on spatial-temporal restritions.
+For example, a query can filter out trajectories that are near an object, within a region, or intersect with another object (region, trajectory).
+Additionally, temporal constraints can be specified to select only trajectories that were observed during a certain interval.

 Prerequisites
 -------------

-- MongoDB
+- MongoDB (>=2.4)
 - mongodb_store
-- ROS's navigation stack
+- ROS's navigation stack (only map server)
+- strands_perception_people

 Getting started (general steps)